SEN Information Report

 - From Year 9 all EHC Plan reviews will have a focus on preparing for adulthood, including employment, independent living and participation in society.

-15. Who can I contact if I have a complaint about the SEN provision made for my child?
+15. Who can I contact if I have a complaint about the SEND provision made for my child?